 In 2017, local passenger trains returned to the historic Railroad Square train depot.
 Don't miss the bronze statue of the Peanuts gang and Snoopy in Depot Park.
 Peanuts creator Charles Schultz, who lived and worked in Santa Rosa, gave his official approval for this much-photographed statue.

 Informally known as the "Downtown Mall," the Plaza is in the center of the downtown area where Highway 101 and Highway 12 meet.
 It features more than 120 specialty stores, including Abercrombie & Fitch, Aldo Shoes, Apple, Bath & Body Works, Eddie Bauer, Foot Locker, Sephora, Starbucks, and much more.
 The upper level has a food hall that includes a Japanese grill, pizza, hamburgers, Mrs. Fields, and Orange Julius.
 The mall is anchored by Macy's, Sears, and Forever 21.

-Across from the mall's 7th Street exit, just three blocks from the center of downtown, you'll find the 1910 historic post office building that now houses the History Museum of Sonoma County.
+Across from the mall's 7th St. exit, just three blocks from the center of downtown, you'll find the 1910 historic post office building that now houses the Museum of Sonoma County.
 Its collection covers Sonoma County history and culture from the first Native Americans to the earliest Russian and Mexican arrivals to recent times.
-The modern Art Museum, right next door, displays diverse art objects from works on paper to sculpture.
+The Modern Art Museum, right next door, displays diverse art objects from works on paper to sculpture.